tnahs/readstor/book/src/01-templates/01-an-example-template.md

 # An Example Template

-The following is a example template along with its expected output and output structure.
-In fact it's almost identical to the default template that comes with ReadStor.
+The following is an example template along with its expected output and output structure.
+In fact, it's almost identical to the default template that comes with ReadStor.

 ## Template Syntax